krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 In the original random forest, each tree grew indefinitely until each leaf had 1-2 data points.
 In modern implementations, this is often a default, but is something that you can tweak.
 For example, you can choose a `max_depth`, which limits how many splits can occur along a single pathway through the tree.
 Or you might play with `min_samples_leaf`, which hedges against overfitting to a noisy variable.
+The number of features randomly selected at a split is also something you can tune.
+Often, given f features, the default is split on k randomly selected features, where is k < f and usually defaulted to k = sqrt(f).
+This default is considered good enough for most cases (e.g., here is a great [video lecture](https://www.youtube.com/watch?v=4EOCQJgqAOY) on random forests), but you might find you can squeeze a bit more optimization out of your model by playing around in the neighborhood of this default.

 That said, technically, growing out a huge forest should hedge against overfitting too.
 Quite possibly better, or not as well.
 So how to choose?
 Fortuantely, using skearn's `RandomSearch` or `GridSearch`, you can optimize these hyperparameters.
 You might also have runtime requirements that help guide appropriate design decisions.

-Given f features, usually only k features are used at each split in a tree, where is k < f and usually defaulted to k = sqrt(f).
-I've seen many suggest that this default is good enough for most cases (e.g., here is a great [video lecture](https://www.youtube.com/watch?v=4EOCQJgqAOY) on random forests), but that you might find you can squeeze a bit more optimization out of your model by playing around in the neighborhood of this default.

 # Why Random Forests?